Bradfield, Berkshire

 Bradfield is a village and civil parish in Berkshire, England.
+At the 2021 census, the parish had a population of 2,208, which was slightly more than the 2,177 recorded at the 2011 census.
 Aside from farms and a smaller amount of woodland its main settlements are Bradfield Southend, its medieval-founded nucleus and the hamlet of Tutts Clump.
 Bradfield village is the home of the public school Bradfield College.